 James Stillwaggon, Ph.D.

-Dr. James Stillwaggon is the former president of the Middle Atlantic States Philosophy of Education Society and currently is the assistant director of the Honors Program.
+Professor Stillwaggon has served as the President of the Middle Atlantic States Philosophy of Education Society, the Executive Director of the Philosophy of Education Society, and the Director of the Iona College Honors Program.

 Pedagogy of Relation